-2090 2091 FR:6.115 The CKMS design shall specify how the CKMS recovers from unauthorized 2092 modifications to the CKMS system hardware, software and data.
+FR:6.115 The CKMS design shall specify how the CKMS recovers from unauthorized modifications to the CKMS system hardware, software and data.

-PR:6.78 CP-10 A Federal CKMS shall support the recovery of a system from backups after the detection of an unauthorized system modification.
-PR:6.79 A Federal CKMS shall respond to a computer operating- system compromise as specified in the Compromise Recovery Plan.
+PR:6.83 CP-10 A Federal CKMS shall support the recovery of a system from backups after the detection of an unauthorized system modification.
+PR:6.84 A Federal CKMS shall respond to a computer operating- system compromise as specified in the Compromise Recovery Plan.
+A Endored CKMS could outomatically datast and report some

-PF:6.8 A Federal CKMS could automatically detect and report some compromise types, obtain upgrades that will deter or prevent similar future compromises, and then return the system to a known secure state. -------- --
+PF:6.6 A Federal CKMS could automatically detect and report some compromise types, obtain upgrades that will deter or prevent similar future compromises, and then return the system to a known secure state.

-2095 6.8.6 Network Security Controls and Compromise Recovery
+6.8.6 Network Security Controls and Compromise Recovery